Rodolfo-Gallegos/scicellxx/docs/source/initial_steps.rst

 =============

 This document shows you how to :ref:`install
-<installation-label_initial_steps.rst>` and :ref:`configure
+<installation-label_initial_steps.rst>`, :ref:`configure
+<configuration-label_initial_steps.rst>` and the most used
-<configuration-label_initial_steps.rst>` SciCell++ on a Windows or
+:ref:`workflows <workflow-label_initial_steps.rst>` for SciCell++ on
+Windows and Linux systems. :ref:`Additional features
+<additional-features-label_initial_steps.rst>` can be found at the end
+of the document.

-Linux system.
-The default installation strategy is based on containers so that all software dependencies are preinstalled and ready to use by SciCell++.
-The :ref:`configuration section
+1. The default installation strategy is based on containers so that all software dependencies are preinstalled and ready to use by SciCell++.
+The :ref:`installation
+   <installation-label_initial_steps.rst>` section will show you how
+   to install the container software for your operating system.

+2. Then the :ref:`starting SciCell++
+   <starting_scicellxx_-label_initial_steps.rst>` section will show
+   you how to start SciCell++ using containers.

+3. Once running the container with SciCell++ the :ref:`configuration
-<configuration-label_initial_steps.rst>` shows you how to compile and
+   <configuration-label_initial_steps.rst>` section will show you how
-enable special features for SciCell++. :ref:`Additional features
+   to compile and enable basic and special features for SciCell++.

-<additional-features-label_initial_steps.rst>` are included to ease
-your journey with SciCell++.
+4. The most common uses for SciCell++ are described in the :ref:`worflows <workflow-label_initial_steps.rst>` section, these show you how to run demos, create your own project and include it as part of the demos of SciCell++. .

+5. In the :ref:`additional features
+   <additional-features-label_initial_steps.rst>` section you will
+   find information on how to generate additional documentation, transport SciCell++ into a supercomputing cluster, and specialised configurations for SciCell++.

 .. _installation-label_initial_steps.rst: